Customer Experience

 Whether it’s over the phone, chat, or email, agents must use simple, precise, and jargon-free language.

 Effective communication also involves confirming customer understanding and being patient with questions.
-If instructions are complex, breaking them into digestible steps can make all the difference.

 9. Stay Calm and Handle Pressure Gracefully